ucabgao/AnnotationFacilitator/README.md

 import {WalkontableSelection} from './3rdparty/walkontable/src/selection.js';
 import {Walkontable} from './3rdparty/walkontable/src/core.js';
 ```
-No interfaces for these customised libraries can be found on **DefinitelyTyped**, and mannually writing properly annotated declaration files are difficult.
+No interfaces for these customised libraries can be found on **DefinitelyTyped**, and manually writing properly annotated declaration files are difficult.

 To tackle this problem, we first read the bug report and realise that the bug is caused by the fact that variable `event` has no property `x` when used in FireFox.
 We then read the code and understand that `event` is actually of type `MouseEvent`.
 According to what is described at https://developer.mozilla.org/en/docs/Web/API/MouseEvent , we simply add a interface that has no implementation details to `src/tableView.js` but a delaration of all its properties
 ```TypeScript